Electrical and Electronic Engineering

 Projects

-- Project 1-1: Implementing a simple combinational circuit using on Quartus II.
+- Project 1-1: Implement a simple combinational circuit using on Quartus II.

-- Project 2: Designing a 64-bit single-cycle RISC-V microprocessor.
+- Project 2: Design a 64-bit single-cycle RISC-V microprocessor.

-- Project 3: Designing a 64-bit pipelined RISC-V microprocessor.
+- Project 3: Design a 64-bit pipelined RISC-V microprocessor.

 Course Objective